Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Granton has 20 active public transport stops, all of which are bus stops.
-These stops are served by 30 different routes that together facilitate 3,330 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average being located 335 meters from the nearest stop.
+Granton has 19 active public transport stops, all of which are bus stops.
+These stops are served by 67 different routes that collectively facilitate 3,946 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 335 meters from the nearest stop.
+Most residents commute outward due to Granton being primarily residential.
+Cars remain the dominant mode of transport, used by 95% of residents.
+On average, there are 2.2 vehicles per dwelling in Granton, which is higher than the regional average.

 Frequently Asked Questions - Transport